Parole: United Kingdom

 When a prisoner does not have to have their release approved by the Parole Board, further "additional licence conditions" may be suggested by the Probation Service and set by prison governors.
 When the Parole Board is involved, the Probation Service may suggest additional conditions, but the Parole Board is responsible for determining which additional conditions will be added to the licence.
 If an offender breaks any of these conditions, they can be "recalled" or returned to prison.
+Data reported by the Justice Secretary Shabana Mahmood in May 2025 showed that recall numbers have grown significantly in recent years.
+The figures she quoted showed that: